Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 sudo ./installconfig.sh
 ```
 The menu options below will be presented.
 Use option 1 to install the AccessPopup scripts.
 This will automatically start monitoring the wifi connection every 2 minutes.
-It will also check the wifi at startup and then at every 2 minute intervals.
+It will also check the wifi at startup and then at 2 minute intervals.

 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/19c3634d-27ad-4be7-b759-41f9e4c235f7)